DFE-Digital/social-work-induction-programme-digital-service/README.md

 - Close the window and enter your password to confirm.

 Next:
-- create a `custom_certs` folder under `.ddev` where your Moodle code is stored (e.g. `\\wsl.localhost\Ubuntu\home\{username}\repos\social-work-induction-programme-digital-service\moodle-app\.ddev`)
+- create a `custom_certs` folder under `.ddev` where your Moodle code is stored (e.g. `\\wsl.localhost\Ubuntu\home\{username}\repos\social-work-induction-programme-digital-service\apps\moodle-ddev\.ddev`)
 - copy the `aspnet-dev-cert.key` and `aspnet-dev-cert.crt` files to the `custom_certs` directory
 - rename the files to the name of the ddev project (`moodle.key` and `moodle.crt`)
 - open the moodle certificate file and select "Install Certificate..."; follow the same steps as above to select the Trusted Root certificate store and install the certificate

 #### Testing the SSO integration
 To test the integration, ensure there is an account in the SWIP auth database that can authenticate successfully via GOV.UK OneLogin.
 Similarly, ensure there is a corresponding user account in the Moodle database.

 To create this account in Moodle, navigate to `Site administration > Users > Accounts > Add a new user`.
 Set the `username` to the value of the email address stored for the SWIP user account.
 This will be used for account matching after authentication.
 Also select OpenID Connect for the authentication method of this account.

 If needed, enable Moodle OIDC plugin debug manually in the user interface (Site Administration > Plugins > Authentication > OpenId Connect > Debugging section) or by using `moosh config-set debugmode 1 auth_oidc` with moosh installed and after running `ddev ssh`.

 Manually creating the user account in Moodle which will be authenticating via SSO is a workaround until Moodle is integrated with the account management app and users are created programmatically.

 ### Moodle configuration
 When running the service via DDEV, the `config.php` file is located in the `public` dir.
 The documentation for this configuration can be found [here](https://docs.moodle.org/405/en/Configuration_file).

 ### Moodle tests
-For documentation on automated testing in Moodle and local dev setup, please see the dedicated files in the `moodle-docs` folder.
+For documentation on automated testing in Moodle and local dev setup, please see the dedicated files in the `docs\moodle-docs` folder.